GermainToubol/miniRT/README.md

    -> camera move / scroll -> zoom
  - esc to quit

-A really nice feature is the menu (tab key) you can chose an element/a propery with the arrow keys, change it by hitting the number bar (not the numpad), change the element category with Ctrl+l/r arrowkey.
+A really nice feature is the menu (tab key) you can choose an element/a propery with the arrow keys, change it by hitting the number bar (not the numpad), change the element category with Ctrl+l/r arrowkey.
 Just kit enter to validate and tab to escape the menu.